thbrown/google-compute-engine-instance-toggler/README.md

 cd google-compute-engine-instance-toggler
 npm install
 ```
-[fix values in config.json]
+Fix values in config.json.
-[replace cred.json with your key]
+Replace cred.json with your key.
-run with:
+Run the server with:
 ```
 screen
 sudo node server.js
 ctrl+a, d
-exit ssh
 ```
-You can now end the ssh session
+You can now end the ssh session.
+You should then be able to see the server publicly from any brower.
-If you want, you can disable later with:
+If you want, you can terminate the server later:
 ```
 screen -r
 crtl+c
 ```

-You should then be able to see the server publicly from any brower.
+## Notes
+This will proably be much more useful to you if you have some script that runs your stuff automatically on startup in your GCP instance.

+I like to run this on a GCP micro instance (since it's free).